filamentphp/filament/packages/admin/docs/02-resources/08-widgets.md

     ];
 }
 ```

+## Displaying a widget on a resource page

 To display a widget on a resource page, use the `getHeaderWidgets()` or `getFooterWidgets()` methods for that page: